 The Architect – Satoshi Nakamoto

-Why is this portrait special?
+Why is this Portrait so Special?

 ‘The Architect- Satoshi Nakamoto’, 101 x 101 cm, oil on FT and canvas